Upturn unsubscribed user

 Growth Trajectory and Initiatives

-Recent Initiatives: Recent initiatives include investments in renewable energy, smart grid technologies, and overseas projects.
+Recent Initiatives: Investments in renewable energy projects, smart grid development, and overseas expansion.

 Summary